lyc458216/PTE/library/Listening/*SST(summarize spoken text).md

 1.Cocoa. 可可

+This topic is significantly focusing on cocoa.
+The speaker points out that cocoa used to be beverage and drinks with corn and water.
+This lecture gives information that cocoa used to be currency and be protected.
+The speaker also mentioned that someone believes cocoa give mortals wisdom, they drink it at their 18 years old ceremony.

 2.Sea creature. 海洋生物

+This lecture significantly focuses on the last devices inspired by sea creatures that can harness wave power.
+The first device is an oyster that sits above the sea floor and has been powering 9000 families.
+The second device looks like a snake that is made of rubber tube and flows below the surface.
+The third device also looks like a snake that is made of steel and drive hydraulic systems.

 3.Computers and AI. 计算机与人工智能

+The lecture gives us information about scientists, data and its structure.
+What's more, he mentions brains, researchers and engineers.
+Moreover, he mentions the relationship between new technologies and artificial intelligence.
+Also, he talks about the functions of computers, and computers can operate programs, develop systems and analysis data.
+Finally, he mentions AI is similar to human brains.

 4.Talent war. 人才争夺战

+The topic is mainly focusing the war of talent in order to show the importance of talent for organizations.
+In addition, decreasing demand and increasing supply in US and Europe, shrinking labor force, knowledge, not defining in books, managerial talent are involved.
+It can help companies to find the talent.

 5.Benefits of Laugh. 笑的益处

+The speaker talked about the benefits of laughter.
+According to the speech, laughter is one of the greatest therapies in combating adversity.
+This is particularly true for people living in Berlin during the Berlin Wall period.
+During that period, all jokes proliferated and laughing was all that's left for people living in East Berlin.
+This could also be seen in other countries such as Iran.

 6.Indian peasants debt. 印度农民债务

+The lecture was mainly about debt.
+First, the speaker mentioned the debt comes from the cost of seeds.
+Seeds used to be free for peasants in India.
+The more pesticide you use, the more you need.
+Peasants have no money to buy seeds and the pesticide, so they buy them by borrowing.
+The people who lend the money are their major creditors.

 7.Mary Mallon. 玛丽·马伦（伤寒玛丽）

+The topic significantly focuses on Mary who was identified by the asymptomatic carrier of pathogen associated with typhoid fever.
+Firstly, she was presumed to infect 51 people.
+Secondly, Mary was forcibly isolated by the public health authorities and died after nearly three decades in isolation.
+Finally, from 1900 to 1907, she worked as a cook in New York City area, and then shed moved to Manhattan.

 8.Governments use tricks. 政府使用的策略

+The lecture was about government ticks.Firstly, the speaker mentioned that citizens need to be well informed , and we take it for granted in western societies.
+Many areas still suffer from the deliberate missing information.
+Governments, either elected or unelected ones, have denied some events that have taken place.
+Finally, governments will use every trick in the book to cover up their mistakes.

 9.A mother’s loan. 母亲的贷款

+This lecture discussed a woman's financial strain.
+A 43-year-old woman who has had ongoing student loans for 15 years.
+She would not have her college degree without her current job.
+The interest rate on the loan was 10 %, and the repayment amount was more than her car payment.
+She felt there was little hope of repayment and I regretted my educational path.

 10.Globalization. 全球化

+The lecture mainly talked about the definitions of globalization.
+Globalization means the proliferation of transactions across countries and more international communication, such as multinationals.
+Besides, we can see globalization as an integrated economic system.
+This system splits the world into consuming countries and producing countries.
+This is a new era where nations’ economics depend on each other.
+The post-industrial economy has been a global issue.

 11.A Female Novelist. 一位女小说家